Key events raising tensions in the Persian Gulf

 June 12: Saudi Arabia says 26 people were wounded in an attack by Yemen's Houthi rebels targeting an airport in kingdom's southwestern town of Abha.
 The Houthis claim they'd launched a cruise missile at the airport.

-June 13: Two oil tankers near the strategic Strait of Hormuz were reportedly attacked in an assault that left one ablaze and adrift as 44 sailors were evacuated from both vessels and the U.S. Navy rushed to assist.
+June 13: Two oil tankers near the strategic Strait of Hormuz are hit in an alleged assault that leaves one ablaze and adrift as 44 sailors are evacuated from both vessels and the U.S. Navy rushes to assist.
+America later blames Iran for the attack, something Tehran denies.

+June 17: Iran says it will break the uranium stockpile limit set by Tehran's nuclear deal with world powers in the next 10 days.